-The concept of open system was introduced in the context of thermodynamics.
-Its use was later extended with the development of information theory and systems theory.
-Today, the concept is applied in the natural and social sciences.
+The open system concept was introduced in the context of thermodynamics.
+Its use was later extended with the development of information and computer systems theories.
+Today, the concept is also applied in the natural and social sciences.

-In the social sciences, an open system is a process that exchanges materials, energy, people, capital and information with its surroundings.
+In the social sciences, an open system is a process that exchanges materials, energy, people, capital, and information with its system boundary.

 Open System in the Natural Sciences

-In the natural sciences, an open edge system is permeable in both energy and mass.
-In physics; A closed system, on the other hand, is permeable to energy, but not to matter.
+In the natural sciences, an open system is permeable with its limits in both energy and mass.

-Open systems have a series of consequences.
-A closed system contains limited energies.
-The definition of an open system assumes that there are energy resources that cannot be depleted, in practice, this energy is supplied by a source in the surrounding environment, which can be considered infinite.
+The definition of an open system assumes that there are energy resources that cannot be exhausted.
+In practice, this energy is supplied by a source in the surrounding environment, which can be considered infinite.